Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Postherpetic neuralgia has a significant negative impact on the quality of life and the functional status of patients who develop affective disorders in the form of anxiety, depression, as well as disturbances in social activity, sleep, appetite.
-Accounting for all these factors is very important in the therapy of patients with postherpetic neuralgia.
+Postherpetic neuralgia has a significant negative impact on the quality of life and functional status of patients, who may develop affective disorders in the form of anxiety, depression, as well as disturbances in social activity, sleep, and appetite.
+Taking into account all these factors is very important in the treatment of patients with postherpetic neuralgia.

 Symptoms of postherpetic neuralgia

-In 50% of patients, the rash is localized on the trunk, 20% - on the head, 15% - on the hands, and 15% - on the legs.
-After a few days the rash is transformed into a pustule, then it forms crusts and disappears by the end of the 3-4th week.
-Nevertheless, in many patients, after the disappearance of the rash in the area of the affected dermatome, pain persists for several months and even years.
+In 50% of patients, the rash is localized on the trunk, in 20% - on the head, in 15% - on the arms, in 15% - on the legs.
+After a few days, the rash transforms into a pustular rash, then forms crusts and disappears by the end of the 3-4th week.
+However, many patients experience severe pain in the affected dermatome for several months and even years after the rash disappears.
 This pathological condition is called postherpetic neuralgia (PHN).
-Especially often, herpetic neuralgia develops in patients over the age of 60 (50%).
-Pain is associated with inflammatory changes in the ganglia of the posterior roots of the spinal cord and peripheral nerves (leading pathophysiological mechanisms are ectopic activity, expression of sodium channels on nerve cell membranes, and central sensitization).
+Herpetic neuralgia develops especially often in patients over 60 years of age (50%).
+The pain is associated with inflammatory changes in the ganglia of the posterior roots of the spinal cord and peripheral nerves (the leading pathophysiological mechanisms are ectopic activity, expression of sodium channels on the membranes of nerve cells, and central sensitization).

-In patients with postherpetic neuralgia, there are 3 types of pain: permanent, deep, blunt, pressing or burning; spontaneous, periodic, stitching or shooting ("electric shock") and allodic (acute, superficial, burning, usually occurring with a light touch).
+Patients with postherpetic neuralgia may experience three types of pain: constant, deep, dull, pressing or burning; spontaneous, intermittent, stabbing or shooting (“electric shock”); and allodynic (sharp, superficial, burning, usually occurring with light touch).

-In most patients, pain associated with postherpetic neuralgia decreases within 1 year.
-Nevertheless, in some patients it can persist for years and even for the rest of life.
+In most patients, the pain associated with postherpetic neuralgia subsides within 1 year.
+However, in some patients, it may persist for years or even for the rest of their lives.

 Where does it hurt?